DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning: Results and Discussion

 We evaluate the performance of the MIL model $\mathcal{M}(\theta)$, along with two baseline models, on the untreated test set in terms of the area under the curve for precision-recall curves, or average precision, as shown in Fig~\ref{fig:PrRcCurve}.
 The precision-recall curve effectively represents the trade-off between precision and recall for all possible cut-off values based on the model predictions.
 All three models are capable of accurately classifying the sample images into non-infected and SARS-CoV-2 infected classes, with an average precision of $\approx 0.99$.
-The performance of the models is independent of the learner architecture; similar results were observed with models based on VGG16 architecture \cite{simonyan2014very}.
-High average precision implies that these models have learned morphological features that can be generalized to the untreated test set for accurate classification, however, the learned feature spaces have drastically different characteristics due to their input and training procedures.
-The MIL model $\mathcal{M}(\theta)$ has learned to extract highly discriminative features from micro-populations or single cells whereas the whole-image based model $\mathcal{W}(\phi)$ focuses on the macro-population of cells and learns morphological features of the population, which are not as detailed as in the MIL model $\mathcal{M}(\theta)$.
-The patch-based model $\mathcal{V}(\psi)$ lies in between those two models in the spectrum; on the one hand it has been trained using patches with micro-population features, but on the other hand, the labels it was provided for training were noisy.
+The performance of the models is independent of the learner architecture; similar results were observed with models based on VGG$16$ architecture \cite{simonyan2014very}.
+High average precision implies that these models have learned morphological features that can be generalized to the untreated test set for accurate classification, however, the learned feature spaces {in each of these models} have drastically different characteristics due to their input and training procedures.
+The MIL model $\mathcal{M}(\theta)$ has learned to extract highly discriminative features {of} micro-populations or single cells {from patches of the original images} whereas the whole-image based model $\mathcal{W}(\phi)$ focuses on the macro-population of cells and learns morphological features of the population, which are not as detailed as in the MIL model $\mathcal{M}(\theta)$.
+The patch-based model $\mathcal{V}(\psi)$ lies in between those two models in the spectrum; on the one hand it has been trained using patches with micro-population features, but on the other hand, the labels it was provided for training were noisy {and it was up to the model to distinguish the noisy labels and discard them}.
 Thus, this model is not focused on the details as the MIL model $\mathcal{M}(\theta)$.
-These shifts in the learned feature spaces are further transferred to the downstream analysis of treatment efficacy, as discussed in Section \ref{sec:candidate_compounds}.
+These shifts in the learned feature spaces are further transferred to the downstream analysis of treatment efficacy, as discussed in Section \ref{sec:candidate_compounds}. {It should be noted that the performance of the models in the classification task serves as a sanity check to ensure that the trained models are properly trained, i.e. generalizable to the unseen untreated test set, and should not be considered the definitive criterion for model selection.
+As we demonstrate in Section~\ref{sec:candidate_compounds}, structured estimated efficacy scores of these models are the main criteria for model selection.}